 A few of the sculptures from the Living Desert |

 Broken Hill is also a centre of excellence for painting so we did a gallery crawl one day with a return visit to Pro Hart’s gallery.
-BH seems like a magnet to artists.
-I think it’s the colours of the desert, it would be for me - spectacular and glorious!
+BH seems to be a magnet to artists.
+Maybe it is the colours of the desert, it would be for me - spectacular and glorious!

 ![]() |